glof2/pyimgdow/README.md

 # pyimgdow
 Library for scraping images from various sites.
-It will be updated from time to time, to add support to some sites and fil types.
+It will be updated from time to time, to add support to some sites and file types.
 # How to download?
 To download this library, just download it directly from master-branch.
 # Requeirements